 We use ESP to determine the value for a software-as-a-service arrangement as we cannot establish VSOE, and TPE is not a practical alternative due to differences in functionality from our competitors.
-Similar to proprietary license sales, pricing decisions rely on the relative size of the client purchasing the solution and include calculating the equivalent value of maintenance and support on a present value basis over the term of the initial agreement period.
+Similar to proprietary license sales, pricing decisions rely on the relative size of the client purchasing the solution.
 Typically, revenue recognition commences once the client goes live on the system and is recognized ratably over the contract term.